ArkScript-lang/modules/http/documentation/server.md

 ### httpServerListenAfterBind

 If you've done a `httpServerBindToAnyPort`, you shouldn't call `httpServerListen` but `httpServerListenAfterBind` since the server was already binded to an host and port.

+Returns the port number it was binded to.

 Example: